Updated: May 5

-A pair of unmarked officers had observed me going into the garage, showing my phone and proceeded to walk out with a mental bolt wrench.
+A pair of unmarked officers had observed me going into the garage, showing my phone and proceeding to walk out with a mental bolt wrench.
 They accused me of trying to sell a stolen phone, even though I explained my purpose and even showed them the smashed car The garage worker did not verify their story and offered to take them to the car which they declined.
 I showed the images of the vehicle which was literally on the same road as where we stood.
 They insisted that I tell them what I was doing if the phone I had was not stolen.
-The situation ended when I repeated the phrase "place that fixes broken cars, picture of broken car"
+The situation ended when I repeated the phrase "place that fixes broken cars, picture of the broken car"

 2) I had come back from a gospel concert and was on my road walking home.
-I had just posted a letter and was proceeding to go home where a marked car stopped me in the middle of the road and prevented me crossing.
+I had just posted a letter and was proceeding to go home when a marked car stopped me in the middle of the road and prevented me from crossing.
 They asked me what I was doing.
 I explained that I lived on the road and was heading home.
 The leading officer did not believe me and started accusing me.
 I decided to play along and spoke vaguely.
 I wanted to see where this was going.
 I noted that the type of language was likely to upset the average young person but decided not to give in to the provocation to get emotional and react.

-3) I had left work and was heading to the Victoria and Albert where me and some friends where going to look at a photography exhibition.
-I must have been driving less than 5 minutes when a police van heading in the opposite direction spun round and 3-4 officer approached my car (stuck in rush hour traffic).
+3) I had left work and was heading to Victoria and Albert where me and some friends where going to look at a photography exhibition.
+I must have been driving less than 5 minutes when a police van heading in the opposite direction spun around and 3-4 officer approached my car (stuck in rush hour traffic).
 They asked me to get out and I declined and ask what the problem was.
 The officers stated I look like a gang member and that is why they were stopping me.

 To be clear I was dressed smartly, I was playing no music and my posture when driving was normal.
 I asked the officer what a gang member looked like?
 They declined to answer.
 I told them that they should just say they stopped me because I was black, that would be much easier.
 They tried to persuade me to come out and I told them no, as to my knowledge there was no crime.
 They went on to say (after running my plates) that the car was a lease and that gang members use council lease cars.
 I had somewhere to go so I told them I am still wearing my work badge (ending their approach).
 They let me go, I got to my destination on time but bewildered.